 The V&A's collection is outstandingly rich in 19th century jewellery.
 There are sprays of diamonds mounted on tremblers as well as revivalist jewellery in the archaeological and renaissance styles.

-New to the gallery will be the Judith H Siegel gift of jewellery by Castellani and Giuliano which includes the Helen of Troy necklace designed by Sir Edward Poynter.
+New to the gallery is the Judith H Siegel gift of jewellery by Castellani and Giuliano which includes the Helen of Troy necklace designed by Sir Edward Poynter.

 Over 140 living goldsmiths and jewellers are represented in the gallery.
 The contemporary work ranges from ring sets by Wendy Ramshaw to a carved pin in recycled acrylic by Peter Chang and a vivid papier-mâché neckpiece by Marjorie Schick.
 Another addition is a selection from the Royal College of Art Visiting Artists Collection.